Spreadsheets are a great tool for simple cash flow forecasts, here we’ll discuss Excel forecasting in particular.

 If collaboration is what you’re after, try out Google Sheets or use Excel Online (Office 365).
 Users can be online all at the same time and the sheet is stored in the cloud meaning it can be accessed from one place – no more sending spreadsheets via email.
 Changes are also tracked by user and you can restore to previous versions.
 It is understandable how corporations are concerned with security when it comes to storing files in the cloud though, where both these options store their files.

-Overall, be diligent and careful with additions and changes you make.
+Overall, be diligent and careful with additions and changes you make when running forecasts in Excel.
 If you want to move beyond a simple cash flow forecast, ensure that what you create is well documented and clear.

 This is both for other team members who might want to use it and your future self when you return back to it after a break (trust me, you’ll thank yourself later for that formula explanation you wrote at the time)!